http4s/http4s/docs/src/main/tut/dsl.md

 Recall from earlier that an `HttpRoutes[F]` is just a type alias for `Kleisli[OptionT[F, ?], Request[F], Response[F]]`.
 This provides a minimal foundation for declaring services and executing them on blaze or a servlet container.
-While this foundation is composeable, it is not highly productive.
+While this foundation is composable, it is not highly productive.
 Most service authors will seek a higher level DSL.

 ## Add the http4s-dsl to your build